KakuriyoKitsune1136/Tiffany-s-Portfolio/README.md

 PNPT by TCM Security: TBA

-CPTS by Hack THe Box: TBA
+CPTS by Hack tHe Box: TBA

 <h2> Cybersecurity Projects I am currently working on:</h2>

 - <b> Active Directory Lab build </b>

-This is currently being built, so far I just have the Domain Controller and the User's workstations set up, as it is fairly taxing on my current PC build, but I figured, some progress is better than none at all.
+This environment is currently under development.
+At this stage, I have configured the Domain Controller and user workstations.
+Due to the resource demands on my current PC, progress is being completed in phases.

 - [Game of Active Directory Set-Up] (https://github.com/KakuriyoKitsune1136/KakuriyoKitsune1136/blob/main/game-of-active-directory-lab-setup.md)

 - <b> Cowrie Honeypot Pentest </b>

-A friend of mine and I are setting up and testing a Honeypot he set up, so it should be fun to test!
+A colleauge and I are setting up this enviornment and testing a Honeypot he set up, this test will be done in 2 week phases.

 [Cowrie Honeypot Pentest] (https://github.com/KakuriyoKitsune1136/KakuriyoKitsune1136/blob/main/cowrie-honeypot-pentest.md)

 - <b> Hacking Lab writeups/Notes </b>

-These are my hacking notes, as I do walkthroughs or labs on verious platforms, i.e. HackSmarter,TryHackMe,HacktheBox, etc.
+These are my up to date hacking notes, as I do walkthroughs or labs on verious platforms, i.e. HackSmarter, TryHackMe, HacktheBox, etc.

 [TIffany's Hacking Notes] (https://github.com/KakuriyoKitsune1136/KakuriyoKitsune1136)